 Learn more in these dog food recipes books:

 Dr. Greg’s Dog Dish Diet by Greg Martinez, DVM will get you started on the slow cooking approach to cooking for your pets.
 Be sure to watch his youtube channel too, so you can get some great cooking pointers.

-Rick Woodford has provided an invaluable service with both his Feed Your Best Friend Better and his new Chow recipe books.
+Rick Woodford has provided an invaluable service with his recipe books including Feed Your Best Friend Better and Chow.
 His recipes can be used to supplement a kibble or canned food diet or provide healthy menu choices on their own. dogfooddude.com

 More resources and textbooks:

 - Dog Food Logic: Making Smart Decisions for Your Dog in an Age of Too Many Choices (Dogwise) by Linda Case